savar95x/dotfiles/README.md

 > My older rices (endless on dwm, and dkwm) would be in my [junkyard](https://github.com/savar95x/junkyard) and [dwm](https://github.com/savar95x/dwm) repo.

 # Installation
+I am working on a script, but till it's done, you'll have to follow the steps manually.
+Create an issue if you encounter a problem.
 ## 1. Clone the repo
 Clone the repo into `~/.local/repos/`.
 Change this directory to your liking, but make sure it is somewhere organised.
 ```bash